rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 _____

 ## Extension Tasks
 > _Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
-These will usually not have a solution and are provided for additional scope._
+These will usually not have a solution available and are provided for additional scope._

  - Add a GitHub Webhook to trigger your build on each commit
  - Create a _promote-to-uat_ phase after the <master> branch deploy
+    * Create a `uat` env using the OpenShift Applier as seen before
+    * Tag and promote the image without rebuilding
  - Add MongoDB Stateful set for the UAT environment (or test)
- - Inject MongoDB config into the NodeJS app
+ - Inject MongoDB config into the NodeJS app using config map & secrets.
+    * Improve the security of the DB by making the user /passwords randomly generated
+ - Setup Nexus as an `npm` mirror registry and use it in the builds to speed up the build time

 ## Additional Reading
 > List of links or other reading that might be of use / reference for the exercise